ucsd-dsc-arts/dsc160-final-dsc160_final_group07/README.md

 *Note: Our group was able to obtain $95 of free credit on one of our accounts by referring the other members and having them sign up ($15 per referral for both parties).
 Additionally, we used a one time promo code to obtain $10 credit.
 This could be a potential alternative for next quarter for students who continue to have issues with the DSMLP servers.
 A full gallery of some of the generative art we created can be found in the gallery section of our website [here](https://sites.google.com/view/racialbiasingenerativeart/art-gallery?authuser=0)

+We have included 2 forms of training data in our repository.
+Unforitnatly, the full dataset was too large to inlcude in our repository so we have included two smaller forms that we have used for the initial models instead.

+# Training Data

+[same_num_dataset.zip](data/same_num_dataset.zip) - This dataset included a total of 100 peices of artwor from WikiArt; we decided to randomly sample 10 peices of artwork from each artist

+[small_dataset.zip](data/small_dataset.zip) - This dataset included a total of 186 peices of artwor from WikiArt; we decided to randomly sample 20 peices of artwork from each artist.
+It is important to note that some artists did not have 20 images or more so we would just obtain all the images they had in this case.

+# References

+Our group used similar ideas and generation techniques found in the article [here](https://towardsdatascience.com/generating-modern-arts-using-generative-adversarial-network-gan-on-spell-39f67f83c7b4).
+The code that we followed is also included in this link as well.

 In the final submission, this section will describe both the data you use for this project and any pre-existing models/neural nets.
 For each you should provide the name, a textual description, and a link.
 If there is a paper (for neural net) link that as well.